 Companies with a high level of employee engagement are more profitable by a factor of 21%

 Continuous improvement has people at its core.
-It is designed to empower employees to identify and solve problems that hinder their daily work.
+It empowers employees to identify and solve problems that hinder their daily work.

-With improvement as a company-wide lens, employees are no longer simply doers, instead they become central to business processes, not just the outcome.
+With improvement as a company-wide lens, employees are no longer 'workers'; instead, they become central to business processes, not just the outcome.